rezadzikri19/BuggyBuddy-RESTful-API-Microservice/README.md

 ## Event Messaging

-This microservice subscribes to RabbitMQ events published by the [Model Builder Microservice](https://github.com/uknow19/BuggyBuddy-Model-Builder-Microservice).
+This microservice subscribes to RabbitMQ events published by the [BuggyBuddy Model Builder Microservice](https://github.com/uknow19/BuggyBuddy-Model-Builder-Microservice).
 These events inform when a new model is available, triggering the loading of the new model from the S3 Bucket.
 Below are the *exchange*, *route*, and *data* of the subscribed message.

 ```bash
     exchange: 'train_service',